Okhtyrka Raion: Environmental protection activities

 In the Okhtyrsky district, the Hetman National Nature Park, the Khukhryansky, Bakyrivsky, and Klimentivsky nature reserves of national importance are located along the Vorskla River.
 Animals and plants listed in the Red Book of Ukraine that are found in the territory of the Okhtyrsky district: common crane, river otter, ermine, Ukrainian brook lamprey, bombus muscorum, stag beetle, swallowtail butterfly, gladiolus tenuis, two-leaved lyubka and May palmate.

-Communities of the district
+Hromadas of the raion

-Number of settlements 185.
-Number of cities – 2.
-The Shostka Raion includes 9 territorial communities.
-Its Okhtyrsky district includes: Okhtyrsky and Trostyanets urban territorial communities, Velykypysariv, Kyrykiv, Chupakhiv settlement communities and Boromlyan, Hrun, Komyshan, Chernechchyn rural territorial communities.
+There are 185 populated places and 2 cities in Okhtyrka Raion.
+The raion includes 9 hromadas (municipalities): Okhtyrka and Trostyanets urban hromadas, Velyka Pysarivka, Kyrykivka, Chupakhivka settlement hromadas, and Boromlia, Hrun, Komyshi, Chernechchyna rural hromadas.